Cow Therapy Program

 Relationships Transitions

 Unlike some pets, such as dogs, calves do not form a lifelong bond.
 Calves move from complete dependence to independence in a short time.
-When calves are four months old, then they are old enough to move on to local ranches.
-If your teen's calf reaches this age, then they will experience a different kind of loss.
+After bottle feeding, the calves start alfalfa feed and the calf starts to individuate from their student.
+When calves are four months old, they are old enough to move on to local ranches.
+As your teen's calf reaches this age, we focus on the calf leaving campus as another progression in the relationship transition.

 Learning to let go of a calf that they love parallels the experience of parents.
 Your teen's therapist and support staff will help them to process the experience of letting go.
 This experience will help your teenager to develop empathy for their own parents.